Squirrel/Squirrel.Windows/README.md

 * Squirrel.Windows was super IObservable-heavy, when the reality is that the vast majority of installer ops should just be synchronous.
 Ditch Rx completely and use async/await only when necessary.

 * We didn't get anything but suffering out of IO abstractions.
 Kill 'em all.

+* Squirrel got hella confused while walking the dependency tree by trying to detect which files in the NuGet package we were *actually* using (i.e. if you're a .NET 4.5 project, you could be using binaries from `Net20`, `Net35`, `Net45`, etc).
+Instead, write a Targets file which simply dumps the reference list to the output directory, and use that to inform which files should be in the final package.